alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 When you want to add some data to [JavaScript class] you can do so through class properties.
 These properties are by default always public.
 This also means that they are publicly accessible and modifiable.
 The same also applies to class methods.
 They are also public by default.

 This might be okay in many cases.
 However, sometimes, you may want to keep some properties or methods private.
 You may want to make them inaccessible from the outside of the class they are defined in.
-This is where private class fields and private methods can be handy.
+This is where private methods and class fields can be handy.

 ## Keeping it private